joopringelberg/perspectives-rabbitmq-service/README.md

 It interacts with the RabbitMQ server listening on host `--rabbithost` (default: `localhost`) and port `--rabbitport`.

-Finally, set a maximum number of user accounts permitted with parameter `--maxusers`.
+Set a maximum number of user accounts permitted with parameter `--maxusers`.

+Finally, provide the logger level with optional parameter `--level` (default is 'info').
+Levels can be:

+* error: 0,
+* warn: 1,
+* info: 2,
+* http: 3,
+* verbose: 4,
+* debug: 5,
+* silly: 6

+All logging statements with the provided level or lower will end up in the log files.
+There are two files: `error.log` and `combined.log`.
+Both are found in the directory from which the process starts.

 It uses a RabbitMQ account with management priviliges to access the [management api](https://rawcdn.githack.com/rabbitmq/rabbitmq-management/v3.8.7/priv/www/api/index.html) (but also see [this page](https://www.rabbitmq.com/management.html)).
 The credentials for this account should be passed in with parameters `--admin` and `--adminpassword`